CMDCM Gets Reenlisted by Son, Ensign

-HONOLULU (Jan.
-04, 2023) Command Master Chief Michael Kaszubowski, of Naval Surface Group Middle Pacific, left, poses for a photo with his son, Ensign Sean Kaszubowski, the Electronic Warfare Officer aboard the Arleigh Burke-class guided-missile destroyer USS Samson (DDG 102), following the father’s reenlistment ceremony, Jan.
-4. (U.S Navy photo by Ensign Brianna McLaughlin)
+HONOLULU – Command Master Chief of Naval Surface Group Middle Pacific, Michael Kaszubowski, was reenlisted by his son, Ensign Sean Kaszubowski, the Electronic Warfare Officer aboard Arleigh Burke-class guided missile destroyer USS Samson (DDG 102), Jan.
+4.

+Ensign Kaszubowski was able to take leave to Honolulu to be the reenlisting officer for his father.

+“This was an incredibly humbling experience for me,” said Ensign Kaszubowski.
+“It was an honor to be my father’s reenlisting officer.
+This was a very memorable event in my young career that will stick with me for the rest of my life.”

 |Date Taken: